-As we can see from this table, the initial paper assignment is not balanced: some paper has been assigned to as many as 7 reviewers (e.g., Paper_4); while some paper only has one reviewer (e.g., Paper_12).
-To balance the number of reviewers for each paper, the PC chair needs to find additional reviewers for those papers that do not have enough reviewers, and may drop some reviewers for those papers that have too many reviewers.
-It is possible that a reviewer who is requested to review a new paper is not willing to do so.
-This requires that the PC chair negotiate with the requested PC member to achieve its goal.
-A simplified interaction protocol for such negotiation is shown in Figure 14 (a).
+A simplified interaction protocol for agent negotiation is shown in Figure 14 (a).
 As the figure shows, the PC chair first makes a request to a PC member for reviewing a paper.
 The PC member has the choice either to accept or reject the request.
 If the request is accepted, the PC chair should notify the PC member about the due date.
 If the PC member's reply is negative, the conversation ends; otherwise, the PC chair confirms with the PC member for the new paper assignment.
 Similarly, for each paper, the PC chair needs to appoint a primary PC member to be in charge of that paper.
-A simplified interaction protocol for such communications is illustrated in Figure 14 (b).
+A simplified interaction protocol for this type of communications between a PC chair and a PC member is illustrated in Figure 14 (b).